decidables/decidables/packages/detectable/README.md

   - Add "PPV" and "FOMR" to rates.html"
   - Add page on "counter-intuitive" measures: accuracy & P(S|R) vs P(R|S)
 - Label values IN iso-plots?
-- Resolve ambiguity between different uses of same color
-  - For example, "Respond Present" as a trial type versus "Present" as a response versus "?Present?" as part of a distribution
 - Use something else instead of inline code for terms?
   - Maybe remark-terms?
 - More generally, use a different method to mark "UI elements", "keywords", "math", etc...